sameerlakhe/NFTSentimentAnalysis/README.md

 ## Background
 This project aims to analyze sentiments for a particular NFT collection and determine its correlation with price action.
-An attemp was made to train a machine learning model (RNN LSTM) based on twitter data classified using Vader SentimentIntensityAnalyser.
+An attempt was made to train a machine learning model (RNN LSTM) based on twitter data classified using Vader Sentiment Intensity Analyzer.
-However, due to the nature of the tweet data and most probably lack of data cleanup, the model was not identifying true positives correcly on the test data
+However, due to the nature of the tweet data and most probably lack of data cleanup, the model was not identifying true positives correcly on the test data.

-This project generated real time sentiment analysis from Twits to determine the correlation with the closing price of the NFT Bored Ape Yatch Club collection over a one week period using Open Sea’s API key.
+This project generated real time sentiment analysis from Twits to determine the correlation with the closing price of the NFT Bored Ape Yatch Club collection over a one week period.

-***The following approach was followed to generate sentiment analysis for an NFT collection and check its correlation to price action***
+**The following approach was followed to generate sentiment analysis for an NFT collection and check its correlation to price action.**
 - Get twitter data for 1 week from Twitter using Tweepy API based on a query for an NFT collection i.e Boared APE Yatch Club (BAYC)
 - Sanitize the data to remove emojis, special characters, mentions, hyperlinks
 - User Vader SentimentIntensityAnalyser to get the sentiment of tweets